-Geological resources within the park include Molokai north shore cliffs that are some of the highest sea cliffs in the world.
-The intervening valleys, volcanic crater and crater lake, lava tubes, caves, and offshore islets provide numerous habitats from ohi'a rain forest to coastal spray areas to freshwater streams.
+Geological resources within the park include Molokai north shore cliffs, some of the world's highest sea cliffs.
+The valleys, volcanic crater and crater lake, lava tubes, caves, and offshore islets provide numerous habitats.
+Ecosystems include ohiʻa rain forests, coastal spray areas, and freshwater streams.

 The park protects habitats ranging from the ocean to the upland rain forest.

 Over millions of years, several episodes of volcanic and geologic activity created the peninsula and its towering cliffs.

 Kalaupapa protects hundreds of native and cultural plant species.

 Kalaupapa peninsula is rich with marine and terrestrial wildlife.

 Science and Research

 Learn about the science and research ongoing in the park!